SeviJordi/WGS_to_AMR/README.md

 ## Test

-Within this repository, four it *K. pneumoniae* genomes are provided to test the prediction.
+Within this repository, four *K. pneumoniae* genomes are provided to test the prediction.
 To verify that all installations have been completed successfully, run:

 ```
 bash predict_AMR.sh -o .test/output.csv -i .test/data/*